obenland/the-bootstrap/readme.txt

 The Footer Menu is best suitable for short menues with just a few links.
 It replaces the credits section, once a menu has been assigned to the location.
 It will hold only top level nav items.

 = License =
+Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public Licemse.
+The exceptions to this license are as follows:

-While this Theme is licensed under GPLv3, Bootstrap by Twitter is licensed under the GPL-compatible [http://www.apache.org/licenses/LICENSE-2.0 Apache License v2.0].
+* Bootstrap by Twitter is licensed under the GPL-compatible [http://www.apache.org/licenses/LICENSE-2.0 Apache License v2.0]
+* The script html5.js is licensed under MIT

 = Translations =
 I will be more than happy to update the Theme with new locales, as soon as I receive them!